Raina Kabaivanska

-Raina Yakimova Kabaivanska (Райна Якимова Кабаиванска; born 15 December 1934) is a Bulgarian opera singer, one of the leading lirico-spinto sopranos of her generation, particularly associated with Verdi and Puccini, although she sang a wide range of roles.
+Raina Yakimova Kabaivanska (Bulgarian: Райна Якимова Кабаиванска; born 15 December 1934) is a Bulgarian operatic soprano and singing teacher.
+She is regarded as one of the leading lirico-spinto sopranos of her generation, particularly associated with Verdi and Puccini, while also singing a broad repertory of Italian, French, Russian and twentieth-century roles.
+Her international career has included appearances at La Scala, the Royal Opera House, the Metropolitan Opera, the Vienna State Opera, the Bolshoi Theatre, the Paris Opera, Teatro Colón, the Lyric Opera of Chicago and other major opera houses.

-Biography
+Early life and education

+Kabaivanska was born in Burgas, Bulgaria.
+She studied in Sofia with Prokopova and Yosifov and graduated from the Bulgarian State Conservatoire, where she trained as both singer and pianist.
+She made her stage debut at the Bulgarian National Opera in Sofia in 1957 as Tatiana in Tchaikovsky's Eugene Onegin.

+In 1958 she went to Italy for further study.
+She worked in Milan and Vercelli with Zita Fumagalli-Riva and Giulia Tess, and her Italian training became decisive for her later vocal and theatrical style.

+Operatic career

-Born in Burgas, Bulgaria, Raina studied in Sofia with Prokopova and Yosifov, and made her debut at the Bulgarian National Opera in Sofia as Tatjana in Tchaikovsky's Eugene Onegin in 1957.
-The following year, she left for Italy for further studies with Zina Fumagalli-Riva in Milan and with Giulia Tess in Vercelli.
-Two years later she made a breakthrough in Fano, Italy, as Nedda in Leoncavallo's Pagliacci.
-In 1961, she gave her first performance at La Scala in Milan, as Agnese in Bellini's Beatrice di Tenda, opposite Dame Joan Sutherland.
-She sang widely in Italy, Genoa, Venice, Parma and notably in Turin in 1973, as Elena in I vespri siciliani, in the only production ever directed by Maria Callas.
+Kabaivanska's Italian breakthrough came in Fano as Nedda in Leoncavallo's Pagliacci.
+In 1961 she made her debut at La Scala in Milan as Agnese in Bellini's Beatrice di Tenda, opposite Joan Sutherland.

-In 1962, she made her debut at both the Royal Opera House in London, as Desdemona in Verdi's Otello, and the Metropolitan Opera in New York, as Nedda.
-She went on performing at the Bolshoi Theatre in Moscow, the Teatro Colón in Buenos Aires, the Paris Opéra, the Vienna State Opera, the Budapest Opera, the Lyric Opera of Chicago, the San Francisco Opera, the Dallas Opera, the Teatro dell'Opera di Roma, etc.
+In 1962 she made her debut at the Royal Opera House, Covent Garden, as Desdemona in Verdi's Otello, and at the Metropolitan Opera in New York as Nedda in Pagliacci.
+She subsequently appeared at leading theatres including the Bolshoi Theatre in Moscow, Teatro Colón in Buenos Aires, the Paris Opera, the Vienna State Opera, the Budapest Opera, the Lyric Opera of Chicago, the San Francisco Opera, the Dallas Opera and the Teatro dell'Opera di Roma.

+Her Italian career included appearances in Genoa, Venice, Parma, Turin, Bologna, Modena, Rome and Verona.
+In 1973 she sang Elena in Verdi's I vespri siciliani in Turin in a production directed by Maria Callas and Giuseppe Di Stefano.

+Kabaivanska became particularly associated with heroines in the operas of Verdi and Puccini, including Desdemona, Violetta, Leonora, Elisabetta, Mimì, Cio-Cio-San, Liù, Manon Lescaut and Tosca.
+Her repertory also included roles by Umberto Giordano, Francesco Cilea, Riccardo Zandonai, Alfredo Catalani, Gaetano Donizetti, Jules Massenet, Charles Gounod, Gaspare Spontini, Christoph Willibald Gluck, Richard Strauss, Leoš Janáček, Kurt Weill and Tchaikovsky.

+Opera films and later appearances

-She also appeared in a few opera films, notably Pagliacci, opposite Jon Vickers in 1968, Il trovatore, opposite Franco Bonisolli, in 1975, and Tosca, opposite Plácido Domingo, in 1976.
+Kabaivanska appeared in several opera films and filmed performances, including Pagliacci opposite Jon Vickers in 1968, Il trovatore opposite Franco Bonisolli in 1975 and Tosca opposite Plácido Domingo in 1976.

-Kabaivanska has received the following international opera awards: Bellini (1965), Viotti d'Oro (1970), Puccini (1978), Illica (1979), Monteverdi (1980), the Award of Accademia 'Medici' – Lorenzo il Magnifico, Florence (1990), the Grand Prix 'A Life, Dedicated to the Music', Venice (2000).

-Kabaivanska delivered a performance of the "Ave Maria" from the opera Otello by Giuseppe Verdi to open the funeral mass for Luciano Pavarotti in Modena, Italy on 8 September 2007.
+On 8 September 2007 she sang the "Ave Maria" from Verdi's Otello at the funeral mass for Luciano Pavarotti in Modena.
+In 2008 she appeared as the Countess in Tchaikovsky's The Queen of Spades at the Théâtre du Capitole in Toulouse.

-Kabaivanska also played the Comtesse in Tchaikowsky's Queen of Spades, in a series of five performances (31 January – 19 February 2008) at the Capitole de Toulouse.